 “Well then, choose,” Rask placed a basket of silver on the table.
 “Just for you, Thorn.
 One gold coin for any of these most luxuriant silver jewels.
-And I must tell you, some of these jewels contain rubies.
+And I must tell you some of these jewels contain rubies.
 They are much more expensive than garnet.
 Your Liki will be pleased.
 But I would think about…”

 “About what?”
 Thorn replied uncomprehendingly.

 “About the strix,” Rask lowered his voice.
-“Life is dearer than a thousand gold coins.”
+“Life is dearer than a thousand gold coins.

 “Look!”
-Gleda exclaimed, picking a silver tiara with crimson stones out of the basket.
-“Can you imagine how pretty that would look in Mummy’s hair?”
+Gleda exclaimed picking a silver tiara with crimson stones out of the basket.
+“Can you imagine how pretty that would look in mummy’s hair?”

-“Does anyone’s life demand that it be exchanged for a stone?”
+“Does anyone’s life demand it be exchanged for a stone?”
 Thorn frowned as he untied his purse.

-Outside, the bell in the clock tower struck the hour.
+The low sound resonated from beyond the wall as the bell in the clock tower struck the hour.

 The clock struck a second time.

 “Although,” Thorn took another look at the tiara, nodded in satisfaction and placed it in the bag which hung over his shoulder, “If I were the burgomaster, I would have that bell ringer’s head chopped off!
-It’s still half an hour until midday.”
+There’s still half an hour until midday.”

 “That’s a good choice,” Rask wheezed.
 “Of course, strix is better, but silver’s a good choice as well.
 You never know when it might come in handy.”